mbell15/Replication-Template/REPLICATION.md

 -------

 > INSTRUCTION: The Data Editor will fill this part out.
 It will be based on any [REQUIRED] and [SUGGESTED] action items that the report makes a note of.
+>**No README file summarizing the actions that should be taken was included.
+The data file along with the code file were just given.**

 > INSTRUCTION: ALWAYS do "Data description", "Code description".
 If data is present, ALWAYS do "Data checks".
 If time is sufficient (initial assessment!), do "Replication steps", if not, explain why not.